 The Institute of ICT Professionals Ghana is set to open its long-awaited Digital Design and Creative Coding Hub facility in the first week of May 2021.

 The digital facility will be opened to the public, including artists and creative people, pedagogues, educational and cultural policymakers, local cultural industry enterprises from Ghana, and around the world, as well as German cultural workers and developers of digital creative tools.

 Everyone from all walks of life is welcomed to the facility from Monday 3rd May 2021.

 The Institute of ICT Professionals Ghana (IIPGH), a capacity-building organization, together with its partner organizations from Germany, Code it!, and TinkerToys are coming up with a digital design and creative coding Hub in Accra, funded by the German Federal Foreign Office of the Creative Resources Program.

 Digital design and creative coding are redefining programming.
-In many ways, artists have been at the center of challenging commonly held beliefs and using entirely new mediums to express hypothetical ideas.
+Artists have been at the center of challenging commonly held beliefs and using entirely new mediums to express hypothetical ideas.

-The Institute of ICT Professionals Ghana (IIPGH) aims at equipping the public, professionals, and students with skills in emerging technologies needed for entrepreneurship and employment in today’s fast-moving technological world.
+The Institute of ICT Professionals Ghana (IIPGH) aims to equip the public, professionals, and students with skills in emerging technologies needed for entrepreneurship and employment in today’s fast-moving technological world.